 A project team has been established by Interserve/Purple Futures to develop, test and pilot different approaches to Personalisation.
 PERU is working closely with this team with a particular focus on evaluation and PERU’s Chris Fox is also part of the project steering group.

-A review of relevant research and previous projects was undertaken and a long-list of concepts linked to personalisation have been identified for possible further development and testing in one of more of Interserve’s Community Rehabilitation Companies.
-To test how these concepts will work in practice, we are setting up small-scale ‘proof of concept’ tests.
-PERU will be supporting evaluation of them.
-From this initial work promising concepts will be developed into on or more pilot approaches and PERU will be supporting their evaluation.
+A review of relevant research and previous projects was undertaken and five concepts linked to personalisation were identified for further development and testing in one of more of Interserve’s Community Rehabilitation Companies.
+To test how these concepts we worked with Interserve to set up small-scale ‘proof of concept’ tests.
+PERU designed and supported their evaluation.
+The five concepts tested in 2017 were as follows:

 What will be the outcomes?

 A number of ‘Proof of concept’ pilots took place in different sites during 2017.
 PERU supported the evaluation of them and reporting on their progress.
 Results from three of the pilots have been published in the European Sociological Review.
 A paper pulling together findings from all 5 pilots is in preparation.